RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Features.md

 - Tmux support for headless (systems without X window) environments
 - Multiple configurable options based on fallback substitution variables options system which allow to configure many enhancements like enable/disable colors, 5Ghz band, auto updates, hint printing, etc.
 - Full compatibility with iptables and nftables with autodetection and possibility to force iptables by setting an option
-- Autocomplete using tab key on every path input for easier use

 <!-- Anchors -->
 [Requirements]: https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Requirements